troyBORG/Reso-Lib-Optimizer/README.md

 - The script expects the default install location for Resonite, you can change that directory at the top of the script if you installed Resonite elsewhere.
 - This is only tested on Arch Linux systems, there is no guarantee it will work on other distros.
 - Absolutely no checks are done for if you have the right dependancies for compiling everything, for now that is on you.
-- This has no way to undo the script, but each file is managed by Steam, so validating files will undo everything this script does
+- This has no way to undo the script, but each file is managed by Steam, so validating files will undo everything this script does.
+- If the script fails or is cancelled while compiling compressonator and do not get a successful compilation of compressonator afterwards, you may need to reinstall imath.
 - If you run into issues with the related libraries, first validate they are not present with the vanilla files before reporting them to Resonite directly.
 - Windows is not supported, nor do I use Windows.
 If you would like to submit a script for windows that replicates the Linux script, feel free to open a pull request.